Click the button below to be reminded when Lights, Camera, Live® is on air.

 ABOUT MITCH JACKSON

 Mitch has been profiled in David Meerman Scott’s last two marketing books and will be sharing the stage with David at an upcoming Tony Robbins Business Mastery Event in Las Vegas before 2,000 people.
 In September he'll be in New Orleans at the Clio Cloud Conference sharing his thoughts from the stage about how lawyers can and will use VR, AR, MR, and AI, in trial.
-He’s also a contributing consulting expert in the California State Bar’s "Effective Introduction of Evidence in California- Chapter 54 Electronic and Social Media Evidence" and most recently, consulted on “Shame Nation” a highly anticipated new book by Sue Scheef with the forward by Monica Lewinsky.
+He’s also a contributing consulting expert in the California State Bar’s "Effective Introduction of Evidence in California- Chapter 54 Electronic and Social Media Evidence" and most recently, consulted on “Shame Nation” a highly anticipated new book by Sue Scheef with the forward by Monica Lewinsky, about the moral and legal issues surrounding online hate.

 Mitch has appeared on live video shows with Katie Couric, Anderson Cooper, Seth Godin, Peter Diamandis, and Gary Vaynerchuk, and his weekly live video show, TheShow.live, is one of the longest running weekly live video shows on the Internet.
 You can connect with Mitch at Streaming.Lawyer.